Dirac operators twisted by ramified Euclidean line bundles: Introduction

 It should be possible, with suitable modifications, to extend the work in the present article to higher rank ramified Euclidean local systems; in particular: to flat Hermitian line bundles.
 In fact, Ammann--Große have on-going work in progress in this direction and some instances of this appear in \citeauthor{PortmannSokSolovej2018:SelfAdjoint}'s work on magnetic links \cite{PortmannSokSolovej2018:SelfAdjoint,PortmannSokSolovej2018:ZeroModes,PortmannSokSolovej2020}.

-\paragraph{Acknowledgements.} The authors thank Siqi He and Greg Parker for helpful discussions, Jacek Rzemieniecki for his careful proofreading an earlier version of this article, and Bernd Ammann for discussions regarding his joint work with Große and pointing out the work of \citeauthor{PortmannSokSolovej2018:SelfAdjoint}.
+\paragraph{Acknowledgements.} The authors thank Siqi He and Greg Parker for helpful discussions, Jacek Rzemieniecki and Thibault Langlais for their careful proofreading of earlier versions of this article, and Bernd Ammann for discussions regarding his joint work with Große and pointing out the work of \citeauthor{PortmannSokSolovej2018:SelfAdjoint}.
 TW is indebted to Dietmar Salamon for teaching him about the Gelfand--Robbin quotient almost two decades ago.

 This material is based in part upon work carried while the authors were in residence at the Simons Laufer Mathematical Sciences Institute (previously known as MSRI) Berkeley, California, during the Fall 2022 semester.